Temple Beth Israel (Niagara Falls, New York): Early history

-1930s, 40s, and 50s
+1930s to 1950s

 Though the synagogue had always called itself Orthodox, it also had liberal leanings, and in 1931 it affiliated itself with the United Synagogue of America (now United Synagogue of Conservative Judaism).
 That year Beth Israel hired Samuel I. Porrath as rabbi, a position he would hold until 1935.
 Porrath subsequently moved away from Niagara Falls, but would eventually return.
 Though employed elsewhere (including Temple Beth El in Buffalo, New York, and Niagara University, where he chaired the Institute of Transportation, Travel and Tourism), he would often serve as Beth Israel's interim rabbi when the congregation was between permanent rabbis.
 A founder of Niagara County Community College, Porrath was appointed Beth Israel's "Rabbi Emeritus" in 1968, and died in 1989.

 After Porrath, Beth Israel went through another series of short-tenured rabbis: Jacob Friedman (1936–1937), Herman Glatt (1938–1940), and Mordecai Waxman (1941–1942).
 Waxman would subsequently serve as an Army chaplain in World War II, go on to become a prominent rabbi in the Conservative movement, and serve as rabbi of Temple Israel of Great Neck, New York from 1947 to his death in 2002.
 Waxman was followed by Simon Shoop (1942–1943), Philip Miller (1943–1944), and Jay Kaufman (1945–1946).

 The congregation began work on an addition to the synagogue in 1947, which it completed in 1948.
 The total cost was $30,000, of which $20,000 was raised, and $10,000 borrowed.

 In 1947 Beth Israel also hired Melvin Kieffer; he served until 1957, the synagogue's longest serving rabbi, and during his tenure, in 1955, Beth Israel's mortgage was finally paid off.
 Kieffer was followed by Seymour Schorr, who was hired in 1958.